In more detail

 It should also be noted that TLS 1.3 was approved by the Internet Engineering Task Force (IETF) in March 2018.
 TLS 1.3 provides a number of improvements over TLS 1.2 and its approval enables the wider implementation of the protocol in software products and browsers.
 Although TLS 1.2 still provides a high standard of protection you should nevertheless ensure that, if or when required, you are able to support TLS 1.3 in the future.

 There are a number of factors to consider when implementing HTTPS on your website.
-Ideally you should look to have HTTPS across your entire site, although there are circumstances that can make this difficult – mixed origin content being the biggest issue that many sites will encounter.
-You should ensure that at the very least all pages with user input are protected, and if you are not using HTTPS across your entire site you should ensure that you are not leaking any sensitive information – for example, in referral headers or through failing to use secure cookies.
+You should have HTTPS across your entire site, although there are circumstances that can make this difficult – mixed origin content being the biggest issue that many sites will encounter.
+You must ensure that at the very least all pages with user input are protected, and if you are not using HTTPS across your entire site you should ensure that you are not leaking any sensitive information – for example, in referral headers or through failing to use secure cookies.
+You should also have mitigations against an attacker being able to hijack unprotected pages to redirect users to malicious pages.

 If you are using a content distribution network or a reverse proxy you need to make sure you have considered where the HTTPS scheme ends, as this could leave user data still being transmitted in an unprotected form.